 As long as you’re happy with a domain name such as ‘yourdomain.wordpress.com’ – it’s all free.

-*Prices are an approximate conversion from US$ in March 2011.
+*Prices are an approximate and correct in May 2018.

 Start-ups, small businesses, non-profit organisations, clubs and groups, or anybody who does not have the resources to hire a web master and would like to get a web presence.

 Professionals who are in need of a service website – tell people what kind of services you offer.

 People who would like to share their professional experiences and find new paths to employment.
 If you want to re-brand yourself for example, and want to find ways to stand out from the crowd and get noticed.

 People who like to share their interests, keep in touch and update others when travelling, or to share tips and advice on a hobby like photography, gardening, cooking, fashion or anything at all that they’re passionate about!

 They are great content management systems (CMS) but much more difficult to learn.
 If you’re not sure if WordPress is the right CMS for you, you’re welcome to send me a mail with your requirements.
 WordPress powers about 50% of the top million websites using a CMS system (Joomla and Drupal are behind 5% of sites).

 Yes I do a lot, it’s mostly customised training based on client’s website.

 Start with the WordPress.com Starter Course, regardless of which version you’re going to choose down the line, as every detail you learn in the Starter Course will be of use to you either way.
 You’re welcome to discuss both versions with us on the day of the course to see which would suit you best.